I Me Mine: Recording

 The group recorded 16 takes of the basic track, with Harrison on acoustic guitar and singing a guide vocal, McCartney on bass guitar, and Starr playing drums.
 Beatles historian Mark Lewisohn describes the session as an efficient one in which the bandmates indulged in an instrumental jam after take 6 and also played a "delightful" cover of Buddy Holly's "Peggy Sue Got Married", sung by Harrison before beginning take 12.
 At the start of take 15, Harrison delivered a mock press statement in which he made a joking reference to Lennon's absence by recasting the four Beatles as members of the British pop group Dave Dee, Dozy, Beaky, Mick & Tich.

-Aside from vocals, the overdubs on take 16 were two distorted electric lead guitars (Harrison) and lead acoustic parts (Harrison & McCartney), and McCartney's Hammond organ and electric piano.
+Aside from vocals, the overdubs on take 16 were two distorted electric lead guitars (Harrison) and lead acoustic parts (Harrison and McCartney), and McCartney's Hammond organ and electric piano.
 The recorded track lasted 1 minute 34 seconds.
 When engineer Glyn Johns compiled the proposed Get Back album, he retained the studio chatter that preceded take 16, as Harrison says, "All right.
 Are you ready, Ringo?" and Starr replies, "Ready, George!"
 The pre-take 15 announcement, followed by take 16 of "I Me Mine", was released on the Anthology 3 outtakes compilation in 1996.